cerner/fhir.cerner.com/content/millennium/bulk-data.md

 * Cerner supports v1.0.1 of the [FHIR Bulk Data Access (Flat FHIR) Implementation Guide](https://hl7.org/fhir/uv/bulkdata/STU1.0.1/) and supports several experimental parameters from [v2.0.0](http://hl7.org/fhir/uv/bulkdata/STU2/export.html#query-parameters).

+### Service Root URL

+The FHIR Bulk Data server uses the [FHIR Base url](http://fhir.cerner.com/millennium/r4/#service-root-url) as the service root url.

+### Media Types

+For file retrievals, `application/fhir+ndjson` is supported.
+All other requests support `application/fhir+json`.

+### Authorization

+The bulk data endpoints are secured with [OAuth 2.0](http://oauth.net/2/) with support for [SMART Applications](http://docs.smarthealthit.org/).
+Refer to the extensions on the `Conformance.rest.security` element in our server [metadata](conformance/).

+Please reference the [authorization](https://fhir.cerner.com/authorization/) documentation for details on how to authorize with our server.

 ## Registering Client Applications

 In order to be granted access to the Bulk Data Access API, a Millennium Bulk SMART application must be registered through Cerner's [code Console](http://fhir.cerner.com/smart/#code-console).
 See [Authorization](http://fhir.cerner.com/authorization/) for additional details on registering client applications and authorizing with the server.